 Sagrada familia and Antoni Gaudi’s Barcelona

-Barcelona city is known for the Sagrada Familia, beaches, delicious food, and FC Barcelona, but also for hosting works by Antoni Gaudi.
-In our previous article, we told all about the bars in Málaga for a wonderful night out.
+Barcelona is known for the Sagrada Familia, the beaches, the delicious food and FC Barcelona, but also for being home to the works of Antoni Gaudi.
+In our previous article, we told you all about the bars in Málaga for a wonderful night out.
 On this occasion, we would like to tell you more about another beautiful Mediterranean city, Barcelona.
-It is simply inevitable to visit Barcelona and not admiring any of the artwork that this great artist has created.
-We dare to say that Barcelona is what it is today thanks to the work of Gaudí.
+It is simply inevitable to visit Barcelona and not admire the artwork that this great artist has created.
+We dare say that Barcelona is what it is today thanks to Gaudí’s work.

 Who would have imagined that this sickly child from a poor family of boilermakers, from a small town in Reus, would become one of the most recognized and famous architects in the world?

-The origin of Antoni Gaudí Cornet is controversial because there is no official record of his birthplace.
-However, the vast majority of the documents found the place the artist’s origin in Reus.
-Gaudí had a great appreciation for his homeland, so his Mediterranean heritage had a great impact on his architecture.
+The origin of Antoni Gaudí Cornet is controversial, as there is no official record of his birthplace.
+However, the vast majority of documents find the artist’s place of origin in Reus.
+Gaudí was very appreciative of his homeland, and his Mediterranean heritage therefore had a great impact on his architecture.
 Gaudí said that Mediterranean people have an innate sense of art and design.
-They are creative and original, while the Nordic ones are more technical and repetitive.
+They are creative and original, while the Nordic people are more technical and repetitive.

-On June 7, 1926, a streetcar ran over Gaudí at the intersection of Gran Vía de las Cortes and Bailén streets in Barcelona.
+On June 7, 1926, a tramway ran over Gaudí at the intersection of Gran Vía de las Cortes and Bailén streets in Barcelona.
 This accident left him lying on the ground and seriously injured.
-Passers-by, however, did not come to his aid as they took him for a beggar.
-His body was buried in the Crypt of the Sagrada Familia.
+Passers-by, however, did not come to his aid as they mistook him for a beggar.
+His body was buried in the crypt of the Sagrada Familia.

-After this tragic event, Barcelona became the city most influenced by the works of Gaudí.
-It was his peculiar way of understanding architecture as a reflection of nature, which led him to become a leading figure in the development of modernism styles.
-Together in this article, we will explore Gaudi’s Barcelona and why they are an unmissable attraction during your stay.
+After this tragic event, Barcelona became the city most influenced by Gaudí’s work.
+It was his particular way of conceiving architecture as a reflection of nature that led him to become a leading figure in the development of modernist styles.
+Together, in this article, we will explore Gaudi’s Barcelona and why it is a must-see attraction during your stay.

 The Sagrada Familia

-The most sacred of all, though a consecutive work in progress.
-This church has been under construction for more than 100 years and more than 8 architects have continued Gaudi’s masterpiece through time.
+The most sacred of all, although it is a work in progress.
+This church has been under construction for more than 100 years and more than 8 architects have continued Gaudi’s masterpiece over time.

-The endless work that Gaudí started (1882), is a construction that will be finished in 2030, at least that is expected.
+The endless work that Gaudí started (1882), is a construction that will be finished in 2030, at least that is the plan.
 In addition, it is a construction that has defied the passage of time.

 Did you know that the Sagrada Familia will be the tallest building in Barcelona and the tallest church in the world at 172 meters high?
-This church combines the elements of humanity, religion, and nature that have made it one of the UNESCO world heritage sites.
+This church combines the elements of humanity, religion and nature that have made it a UNESCO world heritage site.
 It is also the most visited place in Spain.

-It is Considered the fullest and most mature work of Antoni Gaudí.
-This jewel of modernism is in the heart of Paseo de Gracia, the golden mile of Barcelona.
-The story of this amazing building started when Josep Batlló commissioned Antoni Gaudí to remodel an old building with total freedom during the early 1900’s.
-Gaudi’s work on this structure shows a clear example of the art nouveau style.
-The influence of Gaudi in Barcelona reached such a high point, that this structure represents the legend of San Jordi, which is one of the most important festivals in Catalonia.
+It is considered to be Antoni Gaudi’s most complete and accomplished work.
+This jewel of modernism is located in the heart of the Paseo de Gracia, the golden mile of Barcelona.
+The story of this amazing building started when Josep Batlló asked Antoni Gaudí to remodel an old building in complete freedom in the early 1900s.
+Gaudi’s work on this structure shows a clear example of the Art Nouveau style.
+Gaudi’s influence in Barcelona has reached such a point, that this structure represents the legend of San Jordi, which is one of the most important festivals in Catalonia.
 It is Valentine’s Day in the region, based on a legend.
 The facade, roof, and interior are clear examples of the modernist style that Gaudi implemented in Barcelona.

 La Pedrera – Casa Milà

 This marvelous work was commissioned by the textile industrialist Pere Milà, who met Gaudí after visiting Casa Batlló.
-Like many of the bourgeois class in Barcelona during the early 1900’s, Mr. Milà decided to live in Passeig de Gràcia in a building constructed by the architect in vogue at the time: Antoni Gaudí.
+Like many members of Barcelona’s bourgeois class during the early 1900s, Mr. Milà decided to live in Passeig de Gràcia, in a building constructed by the architect in vogue at the time: Antoni Gaudí.
 Unlike all his previous works, Gaudí decided to demolish the previous building and build it from scratch.
-This being a building full of details and symbolism.
+It is a building full of detail and symbolism.
 The most striking area is the rooftop where an army of chimneys in the shape of warriors appears.
-Another interesting detail regarding La Pedrera is that the Sagrada Familia can be seen through one of the arches.
-This demonstrating the clear obsession that Gaudi had for this sacred church.
+Another interesting detail about La Pedrera is that the Sagrada Familia can be seen through one of the arches.
+This shows the obvious obsession Gaudi had with this sacred church.

 La Casa Vicens was Antoni Gaudí’s first major commission, the starting point of all his later architectural work.
-At the age of 26 Antoni Gaudí just graduated, and although without experience he built this house as a summer residence for Manuel Vicens (a brick and tile manufacturer) It was his first masterpiece and one of the first buildings that introduced Modernism in Catalonia and Europe.
-Casa Vicens has gone through many renovations over the years.
-The most recent one was in 2017 when it was reopened to the public.
+At the age of 26, Antoni Gaudí had just graduated and, although he had no experience, he built this house as a summer residence for Manuel Vicens (a brick and tile manufacturer) It was his first masterpiece and one of the first buildings that introduced modernism in Catalonia and Europe.
+Casa Vicens has undergone many renovations over the years.
+The most recent took place in 2017 when it was reopened to the public.

 The initial project was not to build a park but a luxury residential area.
-However, this project was a failure from the initial stage in the construction site.
-It ended up becoming an original public park in which there is not a single straight line.
-Eusebi Güell was fascinated by British residential parks, and Gaudí took this into consideration by naming it “Park Güell” in English.
-The main entrance to the Park shows what the Garden of Eden would be like if it still existed.
-In our days, Park Güell is the place in Barcelona where people take the most selfies according to the social media “Instagram”.
-It can be easily reached by foot from either the Sagrada Familia or Casa Batlló.
+However, this project was a failure from the initial phase of construction.
+It ended up being an original public park in which there is not a single straight line.
+Eusebi Güell was fascinated by British residential parks, and Gaudí took this into account by naming it “Park Güell” in English.
+The main entrance to the parc shows what the Garden of Eden would be like if it still existed.
+Nowadays, Park Güell is the place in Barcelona where people take the most selfies according to the social media “Instagram”.
+It is easily accessible on foot from the Sagrada Familia or Casa Batlló.

-At the end of the 19th century, the right-hand side of the Eixample was becoming a growing neighborhood.
-Pere Mártir Calvet commissioned Antoni Gaudí to build his house in which he requested that his business be placed in the basement and ground floor.
-Consequently, he requested to have his residence built on the first floor.
-This is probably the most conservative work that Gaudi ever made because the base structure is located between two old buildings.
-This greatly limited the work of our famous architect.
-Nevertheless, we can still admire certain characteristics from Gaudi’s work in this structure.
+At the end of the 19th century, the right side of the Eixample was becoming a growing neighborhood.
+Pere Mártir Calvet asked Antoni Gaudí to build his house, in which he requested that his business be placed in the basement and on the ground floor.
+Therefore, he asked for his residence to be built on the first floor.
+This is probably the most conservative work Gaudi ever did, as the base structure is located between two old buildings.
+This has considerably limited the work of our famous architect.
+Nevertheless, we can still admire some of the characteristics of Gaudi’s work in this structure.

-The symmetry of the façade and the shape of the balconies are quite similar to that of the Casa Batlló.
-Even though Casa Calvet is not included in the list of most famous works by Gaudi, it received the award back in 1900 for being the best building of the year according to the Barcelona City Council.
+The symmetry of the façade and the shape of the balconies are quite similar to those of Casa Batlló.
+Although Casa Calvet does not appear on the list of Gaudi’s most famous works, in 1900 it was awarded the prize for the best building of the year by the Barcelona City Council.

 What is the best way to visit Gaudí’s Barcelona?

-Some of the attractions and works from Gaudi can be expensive to visit if you go one place at a time.
-To clarify, it is best to try and organize your visit by using a Barcelona Pass or to buy tickets in advance to avoid long queues and to get into as many attractions as possible for the least amount of money.
-Below you will find the most recommended Passes that you can purchase depending on the amount of time and works from Gaudi you want to visit in Barcelona.
+Some of Gaudi’s attractions and works can be expensive to visit if you only go to one place at a time.
+To clarify, it’s best to try and access as many attractions as possible for as little money as possible.
+Below you will find the most recommended Passes that you can purchase depending on the amount of time and Gaudi works you wish to visit in Barcelona.